-- 4.42 Background: To help sustain rural communities in the National Park an additional tier of Centres is identified called 'Rural Centres', listed below, which have at least 3 facilities normally found in a small village 55 or if fewer than this, at least 1 convenience shop. - 4.43 Issues for Rural Centres: The level of service by public transport, sewerage treatment and water supply varies between the towns and villages listed in the hierarchy and improvements will be needed.
-56 Known areas at risk from flooding include parts of Amroth, Angle, Broad Haven, Dale, Felindre Farchog, Little Haven, Llanychaer, Nevern, Newgale, Pontfaen, Solva and Wiseman's Bridge.
-There will be a need to help coastal communities prepare for and adapt to coastal change brought about as a result of climate change and sea-level rise.
+- 4.42 Background: To help sustain rural communities in the National Park an additional tier of Centres is identified called 'Rural Centres', listed below, which have at least 3 facilities normally found in a small village or if fewer than this, at least 1 convenience shop. - 4.43 Issues for Rural Centres: The level of service by public transport, sewerage treatment and water supply varies between the towns and villages listed in the hierarchy and improvements will be needed.
+Known areas at risk from flooding include parts of Amroth, Angle, Broad Haven, Dale, Felindre Farchog, Little Haven, Llanychaer, Nevern, Newgale, Pontfaen, Solva and Wiseman's Bridge.
+There will be a need to help coastal communities prepare for and adapt to coastal change brought about as a result of climate change and sea-level rise. - 4.44 Rural Centres by 2031: The future for Rural Centres is one where some additional development, including affordable housing development, has helped sustain local facilities and the need to travel to larger centres for day to day needs is no longer required.
+The accessibility of these centres to larger centres in the Park has also improved along with infrastructural services such as water supply and sewage disposal.

-Letter box, sports ground, primary school, pub, community hall, place of worship, convenience shop, post office - See Background Paper: Scale and Location of Growth Background Paper.
+&lt;sup>55 Letter box, sports ground, primary school, pub, community hall, place of worship, convenience shop, post office - See Background Paper: Scale and Location of Growth Background Paper.
 Background Paper: Scale and Location of Growth Background Paper